-We talked to Naureen Anwar of NameShouts on how to pronounce names right and here is what she said about it
+Naureen Anwar of NameShouts tells us how to pronounce names right and cope with the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?